PoziWorld/PoziTone/README.md

 1. Maximum 2 buttons on the pop-up notification at one time (set by Google).
 2. Maximum 4 hotkeys (set by Google).
 3. Hotkeys work only in an active window of that Chrome user where an extension installed (set by Google).
-4. When multiple 101.ru tabs open under one Chrome user, hotkeys work only for the last open tab.
+4. When multiple 101.ru tabs open under one Chrome user, hotkeys work only for the last opened tab.

 Gratitude